t-d-k/LibreCrypt/docs/uninstalling.md

 ## Appendix G: Uninstalling

-To uninstall DoxBox, please carry out the steps detailed in either of the sections below:
+To uninstall LibreCrypt, please carry out the steps detailed in either of the sections below:

 * * *
 <A NAME="level_3_heading_1">
 ### Automatic Uninstall
 </A>
-If installed via the installation wizard, DoxBox may be uninstalled by either:
+If installed via the installation wizard, LibreCrypt may be uninstalled by either:

 1. Using the "Add and Remove Programs" control panel applet.
-1. Running "uninstall.exe", found in the directory DoxBox was installed in
+1. Running "uninstall.exe", found in the directory LibreCrypt was installed in

 * * *